SFB Summer School: Discrete Random Structures

 Join our mailing list for regular updates!

-The minicourse speakers will be Marianna Russkikh (University of Notre Dame), Guillaume Chapuy (CNRS) and Fabio Toninelli (TU Wien).
+The minicourse speakers will be Guillaume Chapuy (CNRS) and Fabio Toninelli (TU Wien).
+The speaker of the third minicourse will be announced in due course.

 REGISTRATION